sadistech/nesromtool/README.markdown

 # NESRomTool

-JUST migrated this over from sourceforge.
-This documentation is OUT OF DATE.
-I will update it soon.

-## About
-__Me__:               spike grobstein (<spike@sadistech.com>)
-__Homepage__:         http://sadistech.com/nesromtool
-__Project Homepage__: https://github.com/spikegrobstein/nesromtool
-__My Homepage__:      http://sadistech.com

 The NESRomTool is a utility for the extraction and injection of sprite and program data for NES (regular Nintendo) ROM files (.nes).

 In its current form, it is console only, but since the project contains some utility functions in a header, one could easily build a GUI wrapper for it.
 Anyone interested in creating a Windows, X, Classic MacOS, BeOS, or other GUI is welcome to fork the project.

 Run the program with no arguments to print the usage.
 Man files are coming soon.
 Additional usage documentation is coming soon, as well.

+## About
+__Me__:               spike grobstein (<spike@sadistech.com>)
+__Homepage__:         http://sadistech.com/nesromtool
+__Project Homepage__: https://github.com/spikegrobstein/nesromtool
+__My Homepage__:      http://sadistech.com

 ## Usage